Published on The Arboretum (https://arboretum.uoguelph.ca)

 This flat terminal bud can reach almost 20mm long.
 It has 2-4 scales and boasts a dark yellow, granular look.
 Photo by Chris Earley.

-Leaves of the Bitternut Hickory are scythe-shaped and hairy, with 7-11 of each per stalk.
+Leaves of the bitternut hickory are scythe-shaped and hairy, with 7-11 of each per stalk.
 Photo by Chris Earley.

 Ontario Tree Atlas map of non-planted Bitternut Hickory.
 1995-1999.